Jongy/gcc_assert_introspect/README.rst

 * Relate subexpression strings to values.
 We already relate variables and results of function calls, others might be useful as well (for example, results of arithmetics?)
-* Get rid of redundant parenthesis (specifically, since all expressions are binary, a (... || ... || ...) expression is really ((.. || ..) || ..) and will be displayed such.
+* Get rid of redundant parenthesss (specifically, since all expressions are binary, a (... || ... || ...) expression is really ((.. || ..) || ..) and will be displayed such.
 But
   usually the code is written without the extra parentheses).
 * Test it on some real projects :D